 “Apothecary, meet Shongaqu Staimoto,” Merados gestured to the necromancer, “Shongaqu, The Apothecary.”

-The minion extended a mangled appendage towards The Apothecary.
+The minion extended a mangled appendage towards The Apothecary who accepted the odd handshake with a mixture of disgust and growing curiosity.
 “It’s Kaylah’s and my pleasure to meet you,” Shongaqu said.
 “I’m getting some ale for the wife and myself, would you like any?”

 “I’ll take a hunter’s ale, aged if possible.”
 Merados replied.

-As Shongaqu walked towards the bar the minion pulled it appendage back slowly, but with enough force to drag The Apothecary from his seat.
+As Shongaqu walked towards the bar the minion pulled it appendage back slowly, but with enough force to drag The Apothecary, who was still enraptured by the runes, from his seat.
 For an awkward moment The Apothecary was dragged across the table knocking his piles of card in every direction.
-The Apothecary let go halfway across the table and very calmly stood bushed himself off and gathered up the displaced card.
-After returning to his seat The Apothecary began reshuffling the deck.
+The buckles on his clothing rasping as they dug into the wood.
+The Apothecary let go halfway across the table and very calmly stood and bushed himself off before gathering up the displaced card.
+He returned to his seat and began reshuffling the deck.

 “He’s rather insane isn’t he?”
 The Apothecary said, eyeing the minion unhappily.